Clinton, Oklahoma

 Clinton is a city in Custer and Washita counties in the U.S. state of Oklahoma.
-The population was 9,033 at the 2010 census.
+The population was 8,521 at the time of the 2020 census.

 History

 The community began in 1899 when two men, J.L.
 Avant and E.E.
 Blake, decided to locate a town in the Washita River Valley.

 Because of governmental stipulations that an Indian could sell no more than one half of a 160 acre allotment, the men made plans to purchase 320 acre from four different Indians (Hays, Shoe-Boy, Nowahy, and Night Killer) and paid them each $2,000 for 80 acre to begin the small settlement of Washita Junction.

 Congressional approval for the sale was granted in 1902 and Washita Junction quickly developed.
 The first businesses were the office of the Custer County Chronicle newspaper and the First National Bank building.
 When a post office was started, the postal department would not accept the name of Washita Junction; so the town was named for Judge Clinton F. Irwin.

+Early on, Clinton was well-served by railroads: the Kansas City, Mexico and Orient Railway—which had its depot west of downtown—and both the St. Louis–San Francisco Railway and the Chicago, Rock Island and Pacific Railroad—which had their combined depot east of downtown.
+In 1909 a group of Clinton businessmen formed the Clinton Street Railway, which ran straight between the two depots particularly to service transferring passengers.
+But the line’s single gas-powered railcar proved problematic, and service stopped by 1911.
+In 1912 the line was electrified and restarted, while the new owners talked of extending the tracks north to the county seat of Arapaho, and perhaps even further to Taloga.
+However, a trolley’s collision in 1914 with an SLSF switch engine, killing one passenger and injuring others, caused the line to dissolve under lawsuits, and the rails were dug up and salvaged by 1915 to pay legal fees.

 Clinton particularly benefited from the presence of U.S. Highway 66.
 Like most other cities and towns on Route 66, Clinton was home of tourist businesses including several restaurants, cafés, motels and filling stations.
 The Pop Hicks Restaurant was once the longest running restaurant on Route 66.
 It opened in 1936 and closed after a fire in 1999.
 The U.S. Highway 66 Association, founded 1927 in Tulsa, Oklahoma, curtailed its activity when World War II rationing of rubber and fuel disrupted leisure travel.
 After the war, Jack and Gladys Cutberth revived the organization in Clinton, where it promoted the "Main Street of America" from 1947 until it disbanded in the 1980s.
 Dr. Walter S. Mason Jr. operated a Best Western motel (1964–2003) which welcomed Elvis Presley as an occasional guest in the 1960s.